scrabbletank/farhome-rules/rulesdoc.md

 You gain proficiency in Divine spells.

 #### Battle Mage
 If you cast a cantrip or 1st level spell, your next basic attack costs 2 less AP.
+The spell level increase to 2 at 7th level, and 3 at 15th level.

 #### Flurry of Blows
 After an unarmed attack, if you have nothing in your offhand you may take the Off-Hand attack action, making two unarmed attacks instead of one, each rolling a single wound for damage.

 #### Wrestler
-When grappling a creature, your move and sprint speeds are reduced to 2 instead of 1.
+When grappling a creature you gain 2 superior dice when making Strength rolls to move or shove a creature.

 #### Scribe
 Creating spell scrolls cost half as much and you may copy 2 spells from a Codex instead of 1.
 You gain 1 proficiency in an Intelligence skill of your choice.